joshshiman/aviation-workshop/labs/lab-4-dashboard/README.md

 ### Step 2: Test the Dashboard

-1. Make sure your API server is running:
+1. In Terminal 1, make sure your API server is running:
    ```bash
    python backend/api_server.py
    ```

-2. Open the dashboard in your browser:
+2. In Terminal 2, open the static dashboard page in your browser:
    ```bash
    open dashboard/index.html
    # Or on Linux: xdg-open dashboard/index.html